troychaplin/block-accessibility-checks/readme.txt

 Whether you're a content creator ensuring your posts are accessible, a developer building accessible blocks, or an organization maintaining compliance standards, Block Accessibility Checks provides the tools you need to create inclusive content effortlessly.

-**Key Features:**

-* **Three-Tier Validation System** - Validates blocks, post meta fields, and editor-level concerns (like heading hierarchy) with unified error handling
+**Features for Content Creators & Editors:**

-* **Real-time Visual Feedback** - See accessibility issues instantly with color-coded borders around problematic blocks and detailed error messages in the block inspector panel
+* **Real-time Visual Feedback** - See accessibility issues instantly with color-coded borders (red for errors, yellow for warnings) around problematic blocks and detailed error messages in the block inspector panel
-* **Smart Publishing Control** - Prevents publication of content with critical accessibility errors in blocks, meta fields, or document structure while allowing warnings with user awareness
+* **Smart Publishing Control** - Critical accessibility errors prevent publishing until resolved, while warnings allow publication with user awareness
-* **Comprehensive Block Coverage** - Built-in checks for images, buttons, tables, headings, and galleries with multiple validation rules per block type
+* **Comprehensive Block Coverage** - Built-in validation for images, buttons, tables, headings, and galleries with clear guidance on how to fix issues
-* **Post Meta Validation** - Validate required post meta fields with real-time feedback, automatic post locking for errors, and seamless integration with block validation
-* **Advanced Heading Validation** - Document-wide hierarchy checking prevents skipped heading levels and ensures proper content structure across your entire post
+* **Document-Wide Validation** - Advanced heading hierarchy checking prevents skipped heading levels and ensures proper content structure across your entire post
+* **Title Validation** - Ensures posts and pages have a title set for accessibility and SEO, validates in real-time as you type
 * **Intelligent URL Validation** - Real TLD validation using the Public Suffix List ensures only legitimate domains are accepted in button links
-* **Configurable Settings** - Granular control over each check's severity (error/warning/disabled) with an intuitive admin interface for blocks, meta fields, and site editor
+* **Configurable Settings** - Control which checks are errors (prevent publishing), warnings (allow with notice), or disabled through an intuitive admin interface
-* **Issue Categorization** - Clear distinction between accessibility issues and validation errors for better understanding and prioritization
+* **Grouped Error Display** - All accessibility issues shown at once in organized groups, eliminating the "fix one, see another" frustration
+* **Works Everywhere** - Validation runs in both the post editor and site editor (templates/template parts) with separate configurable settings

+**Features for Developers & Plugin Authors:**

-* **Developer-Friendly API** - Comprehensive hooks and filters system for registering custom accessibility checks for blocks, post meta fields, and editor-level validation
+* **Three-Tier Validation API** - Register custom checks for block attributes, post meta fields, and editor-level validation using comprehensive hooks and filters
+* **JavaScript-Only Validation** - All validation logic runs in JavaScript for real-time editor feedback without server round-trips
+* **Automatic Settings Integration** - External plugins automatically get their own settings pages under the Block Checks menu
-* **External Plugin Support** - Works seamlessly with custom blocks from third-party plugins and themes, with automatic settings page generation per plugin
+* **External Plugin Support** - Works seamlessly with custom blocks from third-party plugins and themes
-* **Multi-Context Support** - Unified validation works in both post editor and site editor with separate configurable settings for each context
+* **Extensive Hook System** - 20+ action and filter hooks for complete customization of registration, validation, and display behavior
+* **Well-Documented API** - Complete developer documentation with quick start guides and working code examples

 **How It Works:**